ayana1709/ayana1709/README.md

 - 🔭 I’m currently working on an HRMS project integrating various features like payroll, payslip generation, employee notifications, and chat functionalities.
 - 🌱 I’m currently learning advanced techniques in React and Laravel, focusing on state management and performance optimization.
-- 👯 I’m looking to collaborate on open source projects related to web development and SaaS applications.
+- 👯 I’m looking to collaborate on open source projects related to web development .
 - 💬 Ask me about anything related to Laravel, React, Inertia.js, and Tailwind CSS.
 - 📫 How to reach me: ayanabashachali@gmail.com
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love solving puzzles and playing strategy games in my free time.

 ## 🛠️ Technologies & Tools